Prabhashcht/Smart-inventory-management-and-Billing-system/README.md

 ## Project Overview

-The **Simple Inventory & Billing System** is a streamlined, lightweight command-line application designed for small retail shops.
+The **Smart Inventory & Billing System** is a streamlined, lightweight command-line application designed for small retail shops.
 It provides essential inventory management, automated billing, and PDF invoice generation in a clean, easy-to-understand codebase.

 **Problem It Solves:**
 - Manual inventory tracking → Real-time stock management